Royal Automobile Club of Queensland: Community and sponsorships

+Free2go was a youth program initiative by RACQ designed to help learner drivers to get their licence and included roadside assistance.
+Utilising the online learner logbook, Queensland learner drivers could record their required 100 hours of supervised on-road driving electronically.

 In 2011 RACQ launched RACQ Foundation to assist community groups to recover from natural disasters and drought.
 In 2020 the Foundation expanded its remit for a short period to include groups hit by COVID-19.
 Since 2011 the Foundation has awarded more than $9.24 million in grants.

 The RACQ Air Rescue Network comprises RACQ Capricorn Rescue, RACQ CQ Rescue and RACQ LifeFlight Rescue helicopters as well as three fixed wing RACQ LifeFlight Rescue Air Ambulance Jets.
 RACQ has sponsored the network for more than 25 years.

-The RACQ International Women’s Day Fun Run is an annual event that creates awareness of breast cancer among women of all ages.
+The RACQ International Women's Day Fun Run is an annual event that creates awareness of breast cancer among women of all ages.
 It aims to inspire women and girls and to celebrate their achievements while benefiting Mater Chicks in Pink.

 RACQ sponsors the ARTIE Academy Drivers Licence Program, which helps students receive their licence and increase their post-school options.
-By working with the Former Origin Greats the Academy aims to ‘Close the gap’ in education between indigenous and non-indigenous students throughout Queensland.
+By working with the Former Origin Greats the academy aims to ‘Close the gap’ in education between indigenous and non-indigenous students throughout Queensland.

-RACQ’s Education team present potentially life-saving road safety programs to Queensland students including their award-winning Docudrama program.
+RACQ's Education team present potentially life-saving road safety programs to Queensland students including their award-winning Docudrama program.
 The team also offer CashIQ – a financial literacy program designed to help year 11 and 12 students to make informed financial choices and looks at how those decisions may affect their long-term goals.

 RACQ also holds its annual MotorFest event in Brisbane, where it celebrates the motoring heritage of the past, as well as current and future innovations in transport and vehicle technology.

 Locations

 The RACQ head offices are in Brisbane at Eight Mile Plains and 60 Edward Street in the CBD.
-The Club has 19 retail stores throughout the State.
+The club has 19 retail stores throughout the State.

 In 2013, RACQ released its Mobile Member Centre (MMC) a “branch on wheels”, the MMC is used for exhibitions and trade shows, when not needed to assist members following large-scale disasters.

+In 2019, RACQ launched the RACQ Mobility Centre of Excellence, the site was previously home to the Mount Cotton Training Centre and has since been utilised as a facility for driver training as well as a research hub for new and emerging vehicle technology.
+The 45-hectare site features a range of facilities including a road circuit, skid pan, 4WD track and conference spaces and is available for hire by third parties for events and driver training sessions.